imath/bp-activity-replies/README.md

 BuddyPress Activity Replies
 ===========================

+**This WP/BP Plugin is no more supported and this repository is now archived.**

 + Screen Notifications when a comment/reply is added to an activity
 + Member's replies activity subnav to list all replies added to the displayed member activities